decibling/whitepaper/content/en/docs/getting-started/sign-up-guide.md

 [Our registration form](https://decibling.com/register) is very simple, which is required only 4 fields:
 - Username: your main username for use in the whole Decibling platform
 - Email: we will use it to login though the platform and mobile applications
-- Password
+- Password: your password, minimum 8 characters
-- Confirm password
+- Confirm password: reinput your password again